DLR-TS/OSMP-Service/README.md

-# OSMP Service
+# OSTAR OSMP-Service

-OSMP Service is a part of [OSTAR](https://github.com/DLR-TS/OSTAR-Quickstart).
+OSMP-Service is a part of [OSTAR](https://github.com/DLR-TS/OSTAR-Quickstart).
 It connects [FMI](https://fmi-standard.org/) models with [OSI](https://www.asam.net/standards/detail/osi/) messages to OSTAR.
 It also can replay trajectories to OSI messages and save OSI trace files.